EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 The original Bucardo

-The next version of [Bucardo](http://bucardo.org/wiki/Bucardo), a replication system for [Postgres](http://postgres.org/), is almost complete.
+The next version of [Bucardo](https://bucardo.org/Bucardo/), a replication system for [Postgres](https://www.postgresql.org/), is almost complete.
 The scope of the changes required a major version bump, so this Bucardo will start at version 5.0.0.
 Much of the innards was rewritten, with the following goals:

 ### Multi-master support

-Where "multi" means "as many as you want"!
+Where “multi” means “as many as you want”!
 There are no more pushdelta (master to slaves) or swap (master to master) syncs: there is simply one sync where you tell it which databases to use, and what role they play.
 See examples below.

 ### Ease of use

-The **bucardo** program (previously known as 'bucardo_ctl') has been greatly improved, making all the administrative tasks such as adding tables, creating syncs, etc. much easier.
+The **bucardo** program (previously known as ‘bucardo_ctl’) has been greatly improved, making all the administrative tasks such as adding tables, creating syncs, etc. much easier.

 ### Performance

 Much of the underlying architecture was improved, and sometimes rewritten, to make things go much faster.
-Most striking is the difference between the old multi-master "swap syncs" and the new method, which has been described as "orders of magnitudes" faster by early testers.
+Most striking is the difference between the old multi-master “swap syncs” and the new method, which has been described as “orders of magnitudes” faster by early testers.
 We use async database calls whenever possible, and no longer have the bottleneck of a single large bucardo_delta table.

 ### Improved logging

 Not only are more details provided, there is now the ability to control how verbose the logs are.
 Just set the log_level parameter to terse, normal, verbose, or debug.
-Those who had busy systems, which was the equivalent of a 'debug' firehose, will really appreciate this.
+Those who had busy systems, which was the equivalent of a ‘debug’ firehose, will really appreciate this.

 ### Different targets